bugs33/Mit-App-Inventor-Browser/README.md

 # Features

-- Up to 5 tabs (may improve in the future)
+- Up to 10 tabs
 - Search through several search engines
 - Desktop mode.
 Other similar App Inventor browsers load pages like a phone or tablet, this loads the desktop version.
 - Settings